fvjr/HW-1/homework notes.md

 9.)
 In CSS, added  margin-bottom: 32px; and color: #ffffff; attributes to Benefits class 10.)
 Updated/consolidated benefits.img class and benefits h3 class attributes 11.)
-Updated Line 84, changed <h2> to <h3> in footer to make heading attributes fall in sequential order
+Updated Line 84, changed <h2> to <h3> in footer to make heading attributes fall in sequential order 12.)
+Changed <h3> to <h4> in footer to make heading attributes fall in sequential order

 To-do
 1.)
 Add alt description for background image (hero)